scality/Zenko/docs/docsource/Reference/object_operations/complete_multipart_upload.rst

 multipart upload of a large object, pulling together previously uploaded parts, called only after a multipart upload is initiated and all of the relevant parts have been uploaded (refer to :ref:`Upload Part`).
-Upon receiving the Complete Multipart Upload request, Zenko Enterprise concatenates all the parts in ascending order by part number to create a new object.
+Upon receiving the Complete Multipart Upload request, Zenko concatenates all the parts in ascending order by part number to create a new object.

 The parts list must be provided for a Complete Multipart Upload request.